 How to react to dramatic market swings

-All right, time to confess…the last few weeks when the markets were dropping faster than the Ball on New Year’s Eve, which of these caricatures did you most identify with?
+All right, time to confess…this last year as we’ve all been on the “stock market rollercoaster ride” seemingly waiting for the next big drop, which of these caricatures did you most identify with?

 Follow-up question…which of these caricatures do you think you “should have” embodied?